Boeing CH-47 Chinook: CH-47D

-The CH-47D shares the same airframe as earlier models, the main difference being the adoption of more powerful engines.
-Early CH-47Ds were originally powered by two T55-L-712 engines, the most common engine is the later T55-GA-714A.
+The CH-47D shares the same airframe as earlier models, with more powerful engines.
+Early CH-47Ds were powered by two T55-L-712 engines.
+The most common engine is the later T55-GA-714A.
 With its triple-hook cargo system, the CH-47D can carry heavy payloads internally and up to 26000 lb (such as 40 ft containers) externally.
-It was first introduced into service in 1979.
-In air assault operations, it often serves as the principal mover of the 155 mm M198 howitzer, accompanying 30 rounds of ammunition, and an 11-man crew.
-The CH-47D also has advanced avionics, such as the Global Positioning System.
-Nearly all US Army CH-47D were conversions from previous A, B, and C models, a total of 472 being converted.
+It was introduced into service in 1979.
+In air assault operations, it often serves as the principal mover of the 155 mm M198 howitzer, plus 30 rounds of ammunition, and an 11-man crew.
+The CH-47D has advanced avionics, including Global Positioning System.
+Nearly all US Army CH-47Ds were converted from previous A, B, and C models, a total of 472 being converted.
 The last U.S. Army CH-47D built was delivered to the U.S. Army Reserve, located at Fort Hood, Texas, in 2002.

-The Netherlands acquired all seven of the Canadian Forces' surviving CH-147Cs and upgraded them to CH-47D standard.
-Six more new-build CH-47Ds were delivered in 1995 for a total of 13.
-The Dutch CH-47Ds feature a number of improvements over U.S. Army CH-47Ds, including a long nose for Bendix weather radar, a "glass cockpit", and improved T55-L-714 engines.
-As of 2011, the Netherlands shall upgrade 11 of these which will be updated to the CH-47F standard at a later date.
+In 1993, the Netherlands signed an agreement with Canada to acquire seven CH-147Cs that were no longer in use with the RCAF.
+These airframes where upgraded by Boeing to CH-47D standard and delivery took place between August 1995 and February 1996.
+Six more new CH-47Ds were delivered by Boeing in 1998 for a total of 13, of which two where lost in 2005 while on duty in Afghanistan.
+The Dutch CH-47Ds are improved over U.S. Army CH-47Ds, including a long nose for a Bendix weather radar, a "glass cockpit", and improved T55-L-714 engines.
+Between 2015 and 2023, the Netherlands replaced all 11 remaining CH-47Ds with 14 newly built CH-47Fs.
+The six CH-47Fs that where already in service have been upgraded to the same "MYII CAAS" standard as the newly built helicopters.

 As of 2011, Singapore has 18 CH-47D/SDs, which includes twelve "Super D" Chinooks, in service.

 In 2008, Canada purchased 6 CH-47Ds from the U.S. for the Canadian Helicopter Force Afghanistan for $252 million.
-With 1 CH-47D lost to an accident, the remaining five were sold in 2011 after the end of Canada's mission in Afghanistan and replaced with seven CH-147Fs.
+With 1 CH-47D lost to an accident, the remaining five were sold in 2011 after the end of Canada's Afghanistan mission and replaced with seven CH-147Fs.

+The U.S. Army is surplusing many of its CH-47Ds for use in FAA restricted category.

 MH-47D

-The MH-47D variant was developed for special forces operations and has inflight refueling capability, a fast rope-rappelling system, and other upgrades.
+The MH-47D was developed for special forces operations and has inflight refueling capability, a fast rope-rappelling system, and other upgrades.
 The MH-47D was used by U.S. Army 160th Special Operations Aviation Regiment.
 Twelve MH-47D helicopters were produced.
-Six were conversions from CH-47A models and six were conversions from CH-47C models.
+Six were converted from CH-47As and six were converted from CH-47C models.